GeneralBots/botbook/src/01-introduction/local-domains.md

 EOF
 ```

-This routes only `*.botserver.local` queries to BotServer's DNS.
+This routes only `*.botserver.local` queries to botserver's DNS.

 ---